mcleber/ALU_in_Verilog_C_Python/README.md

 ## Overview

-This repository presents a **practical study guide** on Verilog, C, and Python using an ALU as the central project.
+This repository presents a **practical study guide** on Verilog, C and Python using an ALU as the central project.

 The goal is to build a complete and educational flow: